This will be MY year!

 What should I do if I don't stick to my resolutions?

 If you have skipped a workout or "cheated" a little with your diet, simply start again and/or carry on.
 People often take advantage of these small "mistakes" to convince themselves that they couldn't have done it anyway.
-But this is how you give your inner bastard the reins!
-Believe me, even experienced athletes have a low point or occasionally fail to stick to their resolutions and/or training plans.
+But that's how you give your inner bastard the reins!
+Believe me: even experienced athletes have a low point or occasionally fail to stick to their resolutions and/or training plans.
 This is only human and no reason to throw in the towel or even despair.
-So if this happens - and it WILL happen! - don't let it get you down and just carry on where you left off.
-Nobody is perfect - and that's not even necessary!
+So if this happens - and it WILL happen! - Don't let it get you down and just carry on where you left off.
+Nobody is perfect - and they don't need to be!

 This article has been automatically translated,